 - Hypertension CORE

 - Respiratory Disease Chronic Obstructive Pulmonary Disease (COPD)

 - Chronic Heart Failure (CHF)

 How long does the program last?

 The program runs from the time that the member meets eligibility requirements until the end of the calendar year.
-You may be auto enrolled in the program the following January if you want to participate in the program, and you continue to meet the requirements for the new contract year.
+You may be auto-enrolled in the program the following January if you want to participate in the program, and continue to meet the requirements for the new contract year.

 Comprehensive Medication Review